data-altinn-no/core/README.md

 ### 4. CosmosDB emulator
 Download and install the CosmosDB emulator.
 For Windows, [click here to download](https://aka.ms/cosmosdb-emulator).
 See [this page](https://docs.microsoft.com/en-us/azure/cosmos-db/linux-emulator?tabs=ssl-netstd21) for information about running on Linux / MacOS.

 After installation you will ned to create the default database.
 Go to https://localhost:8081/_explorer/index.html, select Explorer, Select "New Container".
-Name the container "Nadobe", and the container id "Accreditations".
+Name the database "nadobe-dev", and the container id "Accreditations".
 Supply "/owner" as partition key.

 ### 5. Redis